-Tags are found by the unique mapping betweent the Tag type and its underlying id.
+Tags are found by the unique mapping between the Tag type and its underlying id.
 This is why at most one instance of any Tag can be stored in a packet.
 The mapping between Tag type and underlying id is performed by a registration as follows:

 '''

 / A sample Tag implementation

 /

 struct MyTag {

 uint16_t m_streamId;

 };

-add description of TagRegistration for printing

 '''

-7.7.4 Memory management
+7.4.4 Memory management